bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 it was invisible for a user anyway.
 But just to illustrate how the parameters can be taken, its was placed into the `data-bem`.

-Coming back to the live initialization, you can see that on a page with many blocks of the kind the core initializes only those on which the event runs.
+Coming back to lazy initialization, you can see that on a page with many blocks of the kind the core initializes only those on which the event runs.
 This approach saves the browser memory and makes the page function faster.

-There is an [event delegation](https://davidwalsh.name/event-delegate) idea behind live initialization.
+There is an [event delegation](https://davidwalsh.name/event-delegate) idea behind lazy initialization.
 Thus, there is only one listener for the `click` event on the `document` object, not a lot of them for every block on a page.